smoeding/puppetserver-metrics/README.md

 ```

 Details about the output and some tuning hints are given in the additional [TUNING](TUNUNG.md) reference.

+*Fun Fact*: If the appearance of the graphics looks familiar to you, then you are probably old enough to have worked with the VAX/VMS respectively OpenVMS operating system: the layout of the metric panels has been inspired by the VMS `MONITOR SYSTEM` utility.

 ## Installation and configuration